 „Perfect is the design to which we are made.
 The impression of what is and isn’t beautiful stands reserved for an individual perception of surroundings“, I try to explain, but she comes near and lays her hand on me.

 „A reason more for you to perform experiments and conclude the analysis“, persistent, stubborn, somehow I like the way she makes me question the rules of my existence, I fell for it and step out of the shadow.
 Instead of being there with her, I ended up in a world of chaos.

 The screams traveling around the compound joined the choir of howling spikes, lurking behind the disgusting structures.
 Dark intensified, lightning doesn’t highlight them anymore, shadows are spreading.
-I switched to incendiary rounds, connected the power source and the forearms rebuilt to long barrels.
+I switched to incendiary rounds, connected the power source and the forearms reconstructed into long barrels.
 A grid fell over the vision, green dots blinking on a black canvas obstructed by heavy rain.
 Arms spread, spinning around, the aiming program registered specters rising in the circumference.
-Crawling towards the bluish smear near still water, the screams grow stronger; the visor is hitting red registering a critical mass.
+Crawling toward the bluish smear near the still water, the screams grow stronger; the visor is hitting red registering a critical mass.
 But I am spinning, recalling the past and the luscious green meadow with yellow flowers, Aida and me laying down, watch at the silver clouds.

 „Have you ever thought about the time we were born, the mothership, how it all came to be?“, questions and more questions keep on coming but I learned to appreciate it.

 „All I know is a legend of a great Surge that will wipe us all out one day.
 It pushes me to do as much as possible before it happens“, it wasn’t the answer to what she asked, I sense negativity so I smile. „No, I never wondered how have we came to be“, she approves and smiles back at me.